Julian0021/ha-eam-meter/README.md

 ## Features

-- 📤 Button to submit readings from any numeric entity
+- 📤 Service to submit readings from any energy entity
-- 📊 Sensor showing last submitted readout from portal
+- 📊 Sensor showing last submitted readout and date from portal
+- ✅ Validates new reading is greater than last reading
+- 🔒 Prevents duplicate submissions in the same month
 - 🔐 Secure authentication with EAM portal
-- 🔄 Auto-refresh sensor after submission

 ## Installation